VsKendo/uwcssa_ca/README.md

 yarn
 ```

-First, run the development server:
+And then, run the development server:

 ```bash
 npm run dev